OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 Force a display language for a vocabulary
 =========================================

-Under normal cicrumstances, Atramhasis tries to provide the most appropriate label for a certain concept or collection, based on some default configuration and the preferences of the end-user.
+Under normal circumstances, Atramhasis tries to provide the most appropriate label for a certain concept or collection, based on some default configuration and the preferences of the end-user.
 Every provider can be marked as having a certain `default language` (English if not set), but Atramhasis